 I am a teacher.
 For 20+ years, I ran a highly successful technology training company, I have thousands of classroom hours, have developed numerous technical courses, and have mentored dozens of acclaimed instructors.
 Thus, I have strong opinions about the informatics skills nurses need and how nurses should be nurtured in order to acquire them.
 Here are some thoughts on the processes and topics that would comprise an effective nursing informatics curriculum.

-Why do nurses need to know about informatics?
+Why do nurses need to know informatics?
 One reason is effectiveness on the job.
-We use computers in our job every day.
+We use computers every day.
 If we understand what’s "under the hood", we are more effective in using technology, especially when things go wrong.
 The obvious metaphor is driving.
 You can be a fine driver without the faintest grasp of internal combustion engines...
 Until the one you’re using breaks down.
 If you understand its principles and components you are better able to diagnose and resolve problems when they arise, or at least to converse intelligently with your mechanic.

-Another reason for nurses be informatics-savvy is to be equipped to advocate for nursing in technology decision-making and in participating in the evaluation and selection of the tools with which nurses must work.
+Another reason for nurses to be informatics-savvy is to be equipped to advocate for nursing in technology decision-making and in participating in the evaluation and selection of the tools with which nurses must work.

 What does it mean to be informatics-savvy?
 First, there is basic literacy.
 So much of our routine activity and communication uses technology.
 To function in today’s world, the nurse (and everyone else) must know and be comfortable with: